-Those eligible to apply to the four- to six-week seminars must fall under the categories listed below, but note that the only Seminar being offered in 2014 is at the K-12 level:
+Those eligible to apply to the four- to six-week seminars must fall under the categories listed below:

 - Elementary school teachers in the fields of social sciences, humanities, including languages;

 - Middle or high school educators in the fields of social sciences, humanities, including languages;

 - Administrators or curriculum specialists who have responsibility for curriculum in the fields of social sciences, humanities, including languages;

 - Librarians, museum educators or media or resource specialists who have responsibility for curriculum in the fields of social sciences, humanities, including languages; and

 - Faculty or administrators from public or private, two- or four-year institutions of higher education whose discipline is related to social sciences, humanities, languages, and/or area studies.